NikhailKazak/COMP4900E_Project/README.md

     * Necessary installs listed below:
         * pip3 install pqcrypto
-        * Note: the pqcrypto directory included with the code should replace the one you have after the pip install - can be found your pip install folder
+        * Note: the pqcrypto directory included with the code should replace the one you have after the pip install - specifically it should replace the one that can be found in your pip install folder
             * This one differs in that it has the dependencies built (which the pip version does not by default)